pekkis/hardcore-react-training/INVITATION-INSTRUCTIONS.md

 If you want to use some other IDE / editor than VSCode, you'll miss out on LiveShare and that is a useful tool here.
 So maybe you really oughta use VSCode this time even if you like the usual IDE better.

-See you at the server, and hey, you should absolutely pull the latest chances in the morning before the session and run `npm install`.
+See you at the server, and hey, you should absolutely pull the latest chances in the morning before the session and run `pnpm i`.
 I'm pretty sure I'll still update the repo somehow with something, update the packages and / or apply some latest wizardry.

 We'll start both days at 0900 hours and end at ~1600ish hours.